mobxjs/mobx/docs/refguide/autorun.md

 -   `timeout` (when): Set a limited amount of time that `when` will wait.
 If the deadline passes, `when` will reject / throw.
 -   `onError`: By default any exception thrown inside a reaction will be logged but not further thrown.
 This is to make sure that an exception in one reaction does not prevent the scheduled execution of other, possibly unrelated, reactions.
 This also allows reactions to recover from exceptions; throwing an exception does not break the tracking done by MobX, so as subsequent run of a reaction might complete normally again if the cause for the exception is removed.
 This option allows overriding that behavior.
 It is possible to set a global error handler or to disable catching errors completely using [configure](configure.md).
 -   `scheduler` (autorun, reaction): Set a custom scheduler to determine how re-running the autorun function should be scheduled.
 It takes a function that should be invoked at some point in the future, for example: `{ scheduler: run => { setTimeout(run, 1000) }}`
 -   `equals`: (reaction) `comparer.default` by default.
 If specified, this comparer function is used to compare the previous and next values produced by the _data_ function.
 The _effect_ function is only invoked if this function returns false.
+See [built-in-comparers](computed.html#built-in-comparers) for some default available options.

 ## Use reactions sparingly!